Celia-git/Multithreading/README.md

 ### c11\_threads

 The `c11_threads` directory contains a solution using the C11 threads library.
 This approach involves explicit thread management, including thread creation, synchronization, and termination.
-Key aspects of this implementation may include:
+Key aspects of this implementation:

 * Thread creation and management using `thrd_create`, `thrd_join`, and related functions.
 * Synchronization mechanisms such as mutexes (`mtx_t`) and condition variables (`cnd_t`) to protect shared resources and coordinate thread execution.